hhru/api/docs_eng/employers.md

 can be null, if the company hasn't uploaded its logo.
 The client should foresee the possibility of the logo missing in the indicated link (response with the `404 Not Found` code).

-`type` – type of company (immediate employer, HR agency, etc).
-         Possible values are described in [collection of directories](dictionaries.md) under the key `employer_type`. `null` is possible if the company type is hidden.

-`area` — region of employer.

-`trusted` — the flag indicates that [the company is verified by the website](https://feedback.hh.ru/article/details/id/5951).